 Chris has been practising as a solicitor in Hong Kong since 1981.
 In 1987 he founded his own firm and was its senior partner for 25 years.
 He continues to practice, on a limited basis, as both a solicitor and Notary Public with a local firm.
 His main areas of interest are criminal law and procedure, criminal practice, professional practice and advocacy.

-He is a co-author of ‘Criminal Litigation in Hong Kong’ published by Sweet and Maxwell and now in its Third Edition.
+He was one of the original co-authors of ‘Criminal Litigation in Hong Kong’ published by Sweet and Maxwell which is now in its Fourth Edition.

 He has been a member of the Criminal law and Procedure Committee of the Law Society of Hong Kong for many years.
 He is also a member of the Law Society’s Risk Management Education Accreditation Sub-Committee.

 For several years he served as an examiner for the Overseas Lawyers’ Qualifying Examination.